ssleung-ux/Shirley-Leung-portfolio/final-project-part-one.md

 # The Data
 The primary source for premium data is the NAIC 2023 Auto Insurance Database Average Premium Supplement, published June 2025.
 This report provides state-level average expenditure and combined average premium per insured vehicle for 2019–2023, broken down by liability, collision, and comprehensive coverage.

 For the risk side, I will use state-level fatal crash rates published by the Insurance Institute for Highway Safety (IIHS), expressed as deaths per 100 million vehicle miles traveled.
+This normalized metric controls for differences in population in each state and driving volume, making this the appropriate way to analyze risk across states.

 | Name | URL | Description |
 |------|-----|-------------|